GetStream/stream-chat-php/README.md

 - Merge the pull request.

 Once the PR is merged, it automatically kicks off another job which will create the tag and created a GitHub release.

+## We are hiring!
+We've recently closed a $38 million Series B funding round and we keep actively growing.
+Our APIs are used by more than a billion end-users, and you'll have a chance to make a huge impact on the product within a team of the strongest engineers all over the world.

+Check out our current openings and apply via Stream's website.